-Robert Marlow will be entering his first season as an assistant coach for the Gauchos, specializing in the throws and high jump.
+Robert Marlow will be entering his second season as an assistant coach for the Gauchos, specializing in the throws and high jump.

 Marlow comes in fresh off a successful student-athlete career at Long Beach State, serving as one of their premier throwers and team captain for the last two years.
 The former 49er was a four time Big West Conference scorer in the hammer throw, with a career-high podium finish in 2016 at 3rd place.
 In that same year, he would go on to place 10th at the NCAA West Regional Meet, qualifying for the NCAA Finals in Eugene, Oregon.
 Marlow would ultimately take 24th at the NCAA Championships, garnering All-American honorable mentions.
 He is currently number three on the all-time lists for both the hammer throw and the indoor weight throw with marks of 219' 7" and 66' 6" respectively.